chacha1921/financial_payment_processing/README.md

 ## Overview

 This project implements distributed payment processing system designed to ingest payment orders, process payments with external providers under strict constraints, and provide reliable status tracking.
-The system is built using Java 21, Spring Boot, Kafka, and supports extensibility for multiple payment providers.
+The system is built using Java 21, Spring Boot, Kafka, and supports multiple payment providers.

 ### Why 3 Microservices? — CQRS Implementation

-The system is architected as three distinct microservices —
+The system is architected as three distinct microservices

 - **Payment Command Service**
 - **Payment Dispatcher Service**
 - **Payment Query Service**

-— to implement **CQRS (Command Query Responsibility Segregation)**, which separates the concerns of command processing (writes) from query handling (reads).
+To implement **CQRS (Command Query Responsibility Segregation)**, which separates the concerns of command processing (writes) from query handling (reads).

 **Benefits of CQRS in this design:**